Provost Office Staff

 Amy F. Newcombe, J.D.

-The Assistant Provost for Faculty Affairs reports directly to the Provost and is responsible for faculty development, interests, and welfare.
-In collaboration with the University's schools and colleges, the Assistant Provost supports the standardization of policies that support academic excellence, advances the University's academic and strategic plan initiatives, and supports the Catholic mission.
-The Centers report to the Assistant Provost; and with the Associate Provost for Strategy and Finance, the Assistant Provost oversees the Director of the Core.
-The Assistant Provost assist in drafting responses on matters of academic policy, procedure, resolutions of the faculty senate, and grievance appeals.
+Amy Newcombe plans, coordinates, streamlines and supports the work of the Board of Regents and Board of Trustees.
+She oversees the implementation of Harvest Our Treasures and communicates Board Affairs initiatives to the University.
+Amy is responsible for faculty development, interests and welfare.
+In collaboration with the University's schools and colleges, she supports the standardization of policies that support academic excellence, advances the University's academic and strategic plan initiatives and supports the Catholic mission.
+Additionally, she assists in drafting responses on matters of academic policy, procedure, resolutions of the faculty senate and grievance appeals.